How To Integrate and Set Up Adyen at the PDC

 To set up a capture delay:

-- Log in to the Adyen Customer Area
+- Log in to your Adyen Portal.

-- Switch to your merchant account
+- Switch to your merchant account.

-- Navigate to Settings > Account settings
+- Go to Settings > Account settings.

-- Select Save
+- Select Save.

-This completes the Adyen portal configuration.
+This completes the Adyen Portal configuration.

-Account Credentials Maintenance
+Configuration Steps - Account Credentials Maintenance

-- Select Create a new Account Credential
+Select Create new Account Credentials and enter an appropriate Account Credential ID.

 | Field | Value |